codehard666/polymarket-copy-trading-bot-v1/README.md

 ### Trade Copying Logic

 #### Buy Orders
-- Calculates position size based on relative USDC balance:
+- Uses a fixed 20:1 risk ratio for position sizing:
   ```
-  ratio = my_balance / (user_balance + trade.usdcSize)
+  ratio = 1/20  # Fixed ratio of 0.05 (5%)
   my_trade_size = user_trade_size * ratio
   ```
-- Example: If you have 1000 USDC and the user has 10000 USDC, and they make a 1000 USDC trade, your trade will be 90.9 USDC (1000/(10000+1000) * 1000)
+- Example: If the user makes a $1000 USDC trade, your trade will be $50 USDC (5% of user's trade)
+- This fixed ratio ensures consistent risk management regardless of account balance differences

 #### Sell Orders
-- Calculates sell amount based on position size ratio:
+- Uses the same fixed 20:1 risk ratio as buy orders:
   ```
-  ratio = user_sell_size / (user_position_size + user_sell_size)
+  ratio = 1/20  # Fixed ratio of 0.05 (5%)
   my_sell_size = my_position_size * ratio
   ```
-- If user has no previous position, sells your entire position
+- Example: If you have 100 tokens and the user sells 20% of their position, you'll sell 5 tokens (5% of your position)
+- This maintains consistent risk management across both buying and selling

 #### Safety Measures
 1. **Price Protection**: